gabrielmorandi/gabrielmorandi/README.md

 ## I'am a technology enthusiast, Systems Analyst and Developer.

 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and Sass
 - 📫 How to reach me: gabriel.morandi.mello@gmail.com

 ## 🌐 Socials: